underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 From the rules for the function types:

 - `end` has no parameters (as `End` stores no values) and returns `B`.
 Thus its type is `() => B`, which we can optimise to just a value of type `B`; and
 - `pair` has two parameters, one for the list head and one for the tail.
-The argument for the head has type `A`, and the tail is recursive call and thus has type `B`.
+The argument for the head has type `A`, and the tail is recursive and thus has type `B`.
 The final type is therefore `(A, B) => B`.

 Substituting in we get